dxfjs/writer/www/docs/guides/objects.md

 :::info

-Objects section have a root dictionary, you can get a reference to it by calling the convinient function `getRootDictionary()`.
+Objects section have a root dictionary, you can get a reference to it by calling the convenient function `getRootDictionary()`.

 The root dictionary is the first object appearing in the section, it can own objects appearing after, also can have multiple entries.

 :::

-To add an entry to the root dictionay use the convinient function `addEntryToRootDictionary()` and pass to it the name of the entry and a ID/Handle to owner:
+To add an entry to the root dictionay use the convenient function `addEntryToRootDictionary()` and pass to it the name of the entry and a ID/Handle to owner:

 ```js
 import {addEntryToRootDictionary} from '@tarikjabiri/dxf';